Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Introduction

 Our model is trained on the collected colonoscopic polyp images from the source domain, and aims to generalize to any unseen scenarios for effective polyp ReID without utilizing any model fine-tuning strategies.
 During the training process, we adopt triplet loss as the optimization function, which can effectively exploit the self-discrepancy of intra-class or inter-class relations of colonoscopic polyp datasets in few-shot scenarios to significantly boost model performance on the polyp ReID task.
-During the testing process, our model adopts meta-learning normalization to generate more diverse meta-measurement features, which allows it to be more robust in the general scenario.
+During the testing process, our model adopts meta-learning normalization to generate more diverse meta-measurement features, which allows it to be more robust in the general scenarios.
 To the best of our knowledge, this is the first research effort to exploit the potential of self-discrepancy among intra-class relations in colonoscopic polyp datasets on the polyp re-identification task.
 Compared with traditional polyp re-identification approaches, our Colo-ReID method is different from two perspectives: 1) Firstly, previous methods require large-scale datasets for model training to obtain competitive retrieval performance while our Colo-ReID model works on a wide range of retrieval tasks in few-shot scenarios, which allows our model to be more flexible and adaptable in real-world scenarios; 2) Secondly, our proposed Colo-ReID method is designed to take advantage of the self-discrepancy of intra-class or inter-class relations among colonoscopic polyp datasets.
 In contrast, previous methods neither explore these characteristics in real-world scenarios, nor benefit vastly from sub-optimal or meta-learning based results, which limits their practicality in real-world scenarios.

 As a consequence, the major contributions of our work can be summarized into three-fold: \begin{itemize}

 \item[$\bullet$] We propose a simple but effective training method named Colo-ReID, which helps our model to learn general knowledge based on the meta-learning strategy.